cchitsiang/awesome-stars/topics.md

 ## typescript

+- [everweij/typescript-result](https://github.com/everweij/typescript-result) - A Result type inspired by Rust and Kotlin that leverages TypeScript's powerful type system to simplify error handling and make your code more readable and maintainable with full type safety.
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love
 - [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.
 - [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations